prefix-dev/rattler-build/docs/build_options.md

     # outside of the environment
     rpath_allowlist: list of globs

-    # wether to relocate binaries or not.
+    # whether to relocate binaries or not.
 If this is a list of paths, then
     # only the listed paths are relocated
     binary_relocation: bool (defaults to true) | list of globs